Journey of the Generations

 Whether Freud was right or wrong about the Oedipus complex, there is surely this much truth to it, that the power and pain of adolescence is that we seek to define ourselves as different, individuated, someone other than our parents.
-When we were young they were the sustaining presence in our lives, our security, our stability, our source of groundedness in the world.
+When we were young they were the sustaining presence in our lives, our security, our stability, the source that grounds us in this world.

-The first and deepest terror we have as very young children is separation anxiety: the absence, especially, of the mother.
-Young children will play happily so long as mother or care-giver is within sight.
+The first and deepest terror we have as very young children is separation anxiety: the absence of parents, especially of the mother.
+Young children will play happily so long as their mother or care-giver is within sight.
 Absent that, and there is panic.
 We are too young to venture into the world on our own.
 It is precisely the stable, predictable presence of parents in our early years that gives us a basic sense of trust in life.

-But then comes the time as we approach adulthood, when we have to learn to make our own way in the world.
+But then comes the time, as we approach adulthood, when we have to learn to make our own way in the world.
 Those are the years of searching and in some cases, rebellion.
 They are what make adolescence so fraught.
-The Hebrew word for youth – the root n-a-r – has these connotations of ‘awakening’ and ‘shaking.’
+The Hebrew word for youth – the root is n-a-r – has these connotations of ‘awakening’ and ‘shaking’.
 We begin to define ourselves by reference to our friends, our peer-group, rather than our family.
 Often there is tension between the generations.

 The literary theorist Harold Bloom wrote two fascinating books, The Anxiety of Influence and Maps of Misreading, in which, in Freudian style, he argued that strong poets make space for themselves by deliberately misinterpreting or misunderstanding their predecessors.
 Otherwise – if you were really in awe of the great poets that came before you – you would be stymied by a sense that everything that could be said has been said, and better than you could possibly do.
 Creating the space we need to be ourselves often involves an adversarial relationship to those who came before us, and that includes our parents.

-One of the great discoveries that tends to come with age is that we begin to realise that having spent what seems like a lifetime of running away from our parents, we find that we have become very much like them – and the further away we ran, the closer we became.
+One of the great discoveries that tends to come with age is that, having spent what seems like a lifetime of running away from our parents, we have become very much like them – and the further away we ran, the closer we became.
 Hence the truth in Mark Twain’s insight.
-It needs time and distance to see how much we owe our parents and how much of them lives on in us.
+It needs time and distance to see their wisdom, to see how much we owe our parents, and to acknowledge how much of them lives on in us.

 It was this biblical silence that led to the midrashic tradition almost all of us learned as children, that Abraham broke the idols in his father’s house.
 This is Abraham the Revolutionary, the iconoclast, the man of new beginnings who overturned everything his father stood for.
 This is, if you like, Freud’s Abraham.